hackoregon/openelections/api/Readme.md

 This project uses docker for testing and bootstrapping locally.

-First, download docker at http://docker.com and set itup
+First, download docker at http://docker.com and set it up.

 Then, cd into the main open elections repo: